mahescho/aptremotemux/README.md

 /usr/local/etc/aptremotemux.conf
 ```

-Is contains pain Python varialbe definitions and it looks like this:
+It contains plain Python varialbes definitions and it looks like this:

 ```
 #!/usr/bin/env python